 But there’s a longer-term reason why you should avoid these programs as well.
 These programs were created and expanded, in large part, to subvert the ACA by driving up the costs for participants in the ACA.
 Every young, healthy person that has a temporary sense of invincibility that leaves an ACA plan for one of these programs (or no plan, with the repeal of the individual mandate) is one less young, healthy person within the risk pool for the ACA.
 And if enough people do this, the end result is extremely high costs for those remaining in the ACA.
 Or worse, no ACA at all, and back to the days of insurance companies denying essential benefits, imposing lifetime caps, and denying coverage to those with pre-existing conditions.

-Just say “no” to AHP’s (if self-employed or your employer wants to move to one) and health care sharing ministries.
+Just say “no” to AHPs (if self-employed or your employer wants to move to one) and health care sharing ministries.
 Over the long run, you will likely be much better off.
+And with recent enhancements to ACA plans, they are more affordable than ever for the large majority of families.
+You at least should take a look at ACA open enrollment to see what type of costs you may incur before committing to the less transparent and higher risk alternatives out there.